Mercury13/unicodia-sesh/svg-my/rationale.md

 - 13539: same, but troubles with wall
 - 13541: after some other JSesh’s A152
 - 13548: was squished in NewG
+- 1354D: march, after some ex + slaughtered oryx
+- 13564: march, after 13569 + some bundle + tricked hinter to hint the stick
 - 1356C: after 6B
 - 13572: M13 (symmetrized) + A30
 - 13574: after some extended